Non-Asymptotic Analysis of Tangent Space Perturbation: Main Results

-As we expected to enforce $\overline{K} < 1/(\sigma\sqrt{D-d})$, the uncertainty principle is in fact more restrictive than our intuition.
-However, as only finite-sample corrections have been neglected in $\delta_{\text{informal}}$, the $(D-d)^{-\frac{1}{4}}$ restriction of \eqref{eq:uncertainty} is of the correct order.
+However, \eqref{eq:uncertainty} is, in fact, more restrictive than our intuition, as illustrated by \eqref{eq:uncertainty-tight}.
+As only finite-sample corrections have been neglected in $\delta_{\text{informal}}$, \eqref{eq:uncertainty} is of the correct order.
 Interestingly, this more restrictive requirement for tangent space recovery is only accessible through the careful perturbation analysis presented above and an estimate obtained by a more naive analysis would be too lax.

+The authors in \cite{Niyogi11} present an algorithm to compute the homology of a manifold from a data set of noisy points.
+The authors assume that the data are clean samples from a manifold perturbed with $(D-d)$-dimensional Gaussian noise along the normal fibers.
+In the context of our model, this is equivalent to removing the first $d$ components of the noise vector.
+The authors prove that the algorithm computes, with high probability, the correct homology of $\mathcal{M}$, provided that the noise variance $\sigma^2$ satisfies

+The parameter $1/\mathscr{R}$ is an upper bound on all the principal curvatures ($\mathscr{R}$ is also known as the {\em reach} \cite{Federer59}).
+This condition is almost identical to \eqref{eq:uncertainty-tight}.
+The geometric uncertainty principle \eqref{eq:uncertainty} is clearly not an artifact of our analysis, but is deeply rooted in the geometric and topological understanding of noisy manifolds.